ayushknath/calc-go/README.md

 A simple command line calculator written in Go

+# Requirements

+You must have `go` installed locally

 ## Build instructions

 Follow the instructions and copy the commands below to build the app